Apple Watch Waterproof

 The Apple Watch Series 4, also newly announced, continues to feature the same water resistance rating as the Apple Watch Series 3.
 It has a water resistance of rating of 50 meters under ISO standard 22810:2010.

-That means the Apple Watch Series 4 is suitable for shallow-water activities like swimming in a pool or an ocean, but it should not be used for scuba diving, water skiing, or other activities that involve exposure to deep water or high-velocity water.
+That means the Apple Watch Series 4 is suitable for shallow-water activities like swimming in a pool or an ocean.
+But it should not be used for scuba diving, water skiing, or other activities.
+Which can involve exposure to deep water or high-velocity water.

 So even after Apple increasing its water resistance for the iPhone XS and XS Max, it’s still a gamble to do so!